Frequently asked questions

 A cost segregation study can be performed at any time during a building's ownership.
 However, the earlier you complete it, the greater the benefit.
 Accelerated depreciation is most valuable in the early years of ownership.

-For the fully engineered report, we will schedule an onsite visit.
-Your report will be ready in 2-3 weeks following the onsite.
+- Your report will be ready in 2-3 weeks following the onsite

 Property owners can depreciate assets that meet the following criteria: